tacki/f3-ldap/README.md

 ## Installation

-To install this plugin, just copy the `lib/LDAP.php` and the `lib/LDAP/Mapper.php` file into your F3 `lib/` or your `AUTOLOAD` folder.
+To install this plugin, just copy the `lib/LDAP.php` and the `lib/LDAP` folder into your F3 `lib/` or your `AUTOLOAD` folder.
+This plugin requires PHP7.

 ## Usage